lokijota/AzureFunctionInvoicePhotoProcessing/README.md

 ## Deployment

-I didn't have time yet to add ARM template/POowershell to do configurations, but I'll do so soon.
+I didn't have time yet to add ARM template/Powershell to do configurations, but I'll do time permitting.
 Basically you need one Azure Function and one Azure Storage Account blob.
-I'm uploading photos using the Storage Explorer.
+I'm uploading photos using an hacked together Android app, but you can also use use Azure Storage Explorer.
 I've uploaded a file called readme.settings.json with the application settings required for the function to work.

 ## Limitations